 Mann School opened for children in 1901 with Ms. Fannie Wade as Principal.
 Ms. Wade was previously the Principal at Oak Hill School.
-For many years Mann served as the neighborhood school for grades Kindergarten through Eight.
-The building was a centerpiece of the South Tower Grove Neighborhood.
+For many years Mann served as the neighborhood school for grades kindergarten through eighth.
+The building was a centerpiece of the Tower Grove South Neighborhood.

-The original structure had one main door which is still the current main entrance.
-The main building ended before the door just west of the main door.
+The original structure had one main door.
+The original building ended before the door just west of the current main door.
 The current gym was the last addition to the building and it was completed in the early 1990’s.
 In order to build this, the district bought the property of the home owners on the east side where the gym now stands.

 The school was known for it’s Mother’s Club and Marching Band.
 It was also known for students frequenting the local candy store before and after school.